Mount Vesuvius: Future

+The official INGV monitoring bulletin from the Vesuvius Observatory, as of July 2024, classifies Mount Vesuvius at a Green Alert Level.
+This indicates a state of low volcanic activity.
+The surveillance system has not detected any significant changes in Vesuvius' activity state.
+The low-energy earthquakes are attributable to gravitational subsidence activity of rocks inside the crater.

 National park

 The area around Vesuvius was officially declared a national park on 5 June 1995.
 The summit of Vesuvius is open to visitors, and there is a small network of paths around the volcano that are maintained by the park authorities on weekends.
 There is access by road to within 200 m of the summit (measured vertically), but after that, access is on foot only.
 There is a spiral walkway around the volcano from the road to the crater.

 Funicular

-Mount Vesuvius' first funicular — a type of vertical transport that uses two opposing, interconnected, rail-guided passenger cars always moving in concert — opened in 1880, subsequently destroyed by the March 1944 eruption.
+Mount Vesuvius' first funicular – a type of vertical transport that uses two opposing, interconnected, rail-guided passenger cars always moving in concert – opened in 1880, subsequently destroyed by the March 1944 eruption.

 "Funiculì, Funiculà", a Neapolitan language song, was written to commemorate the opening of the first funicular on Mount Vesuvius.